Therefore encourage one another and build up one another, just as you also are doing. – 1 Thessalonians 5:11

 Pure and undefiled religion before our God and Father is this: to look after orphans and widows in their distress and to keep oneself unstained by the world. – James 1:27

 I am so thankful for my mom’s bits of paper…for her love…and for her perseverance in encouraging and serving others.
-Her generation is sadly almost gone, and it is for us to pick up these traditions and pass them on somehow to the next generations…Maybe there won’t be bits of paper or love notes like in the past.
+Her generation is aging, and it is for us to pick up these traditions and pass them on somehow to the next generations…Maybe there won’t be bits of paper or love notes like in the past.
 I do hope we still take the time to write.
-Definitely, the call to serve and to encourage is as current as ever.
+Definitely, the call to serve and to encourage is as current as today.
 My life continues to be rich with those, young and old, who reach out to those around them with words of affirmation and kindness.
-Written or not, they are love notes to the heart.
+Written or not, they are love notes to my heart.

 Thanks, Mom.
 Thank God for you.